koding/kdlearn/guides/sync-files-google-drive.md

 # Sync files using Google Drive

-This guide will cover how to get started with syncronizing your files that hosted on Google Drive.
+This guide will cover how to get started with syncronizing your files that are hosted on your Google Drive account (works with both personal and business Google Apps accounts).

-You can install Google Drive on your [Koding](https://koding.com) VM by following these simple steps in your Terminal.
+You can install Google Drive on your [Koding](https://koding.com) VM by following these simple steps in [Terminal](https://koding.com/Terminal).

 ## Steps

-First you need to install the `grive` app using the following command.
+To achieve the sync, we will use an app called [grive](http://www.lbreda.com/grive/) so first you need to install the `grive` app using the following command:

 ```
 sudo apt-get install grive
 ```

-After that you need to create a folder where the files will be synced
+After that you need to create a folder where the Google Drive folders and files will be synced

 ```
-mkdir Drive
+mkdir GDrive
-cd Drive
+cd GDrive
 ```

 We need to softlink some dependencies for the `grive` app to work properly.
 Use the following command to achieve this.